Skip to content

 Why is a shared economy approach necessary?

-How do you match community hosts with participants?
+How do you match Community Hosts with Program Participants?

 Are there similar models currently in existence?

-The Homecoming Project is the first of its kind.
-There is no other model that subsidizes the use of existing and underutilized living spaces specifically for people coming home from prison.
+The Homecoming Project is one of the first programs of its kind.
+There is no other known model that subsidizes the use of existing and underutilized living spaces specifically to support individuals leaving prison during reentry.

 Information for Community Hosts